colognechip/gatemate_ila/README.md

 :point_up: **Please Note!** It is assumed in this document
 1. that the reader has developed an FPGA design and wants to use it on the GateMate FPGA.
-2. that the use of the GateMate FPGA, along with Yosys and Place & Route, is well-known, and the customer's design has already been loaded into the FPGA using the GateMate toolchain.
-Otherwise, check the dokument [Toolchain Installation User Guide.](https://www.colognechip.com/docs/ug1002-toolchain-install-latest.pdf)
+2. that the use of the GateMate FPGA, along with Yosys and Place & Route, is well-known, and the customer's design has already been loaded into the FPGA using the GateMate or the opensource toolchain.
+Otherwise, check the dokument [Toolchain Installation User Guide](https://www.colognechip.com/docs/ug1002-toolchain-install-latest.pdf) for Gatemate toolchain or the [instruction on Toolchain & Downloads](https://colognechip.com/programmable-logic/gatemate/toolchain/) for opensource toolchain.

 The ILA can be used both with the GateMate FPGA Evaluation Board and with the customer's own hardware.